taroooyan/bg-wiki/Nano-Operation-Manual.md

 2.Next, the bGeigie Nano’s firmware number, battery charge level, basic settings, and the user’s name (or other customizable information) are indicated.

 The bGeigie Nano has two modes, controlled by the toggle switch at uper right.
-The “up” position is puts the unit in  measuring mode (Bq/m^2/μSv/h).
-The “down” position puts it in recording mode (Log/cpm).
+The “up” position is puts the unit in measuring [??geiger? survey? ] mode (Bq/m^2/μSv/h).
+The “down” position puts it in recording (logging) mode (Log/cpm).
 When bGeigie Nano is swtched to recording mode, the display shows whether a micro SD memory card is inserted or not.
-The photo on the right displays the “NO SD CARD” message, meaning no card is inserted.
+[The photo] displays the “NO SD CARD” message, meaning no card is inserted.
 When a card is inserted properly, this message will disappear.

-In recording mode the display also shows a lock GPS indication.
+In recording (logging) mode the display also shows a lock GPS indication.
 When the device locks onto GPS, it show the number of sattelites found, and a small red LED will glow.
 The picture shows the “No GPS” message.
 In this case, GPS lock can be achieved by placing the device near a window and waiting for a few minutes